xiahan4956/2024_9_ielts/README.md

 I feel the most strong motivation of writing English to ask ChatGPT is that GPT would answer more quickly compared to Chinese...

+Today I' build a word correction mechanism ，And chat with chatgpt to discuss some technical matters  And continually, Listened to that video